Capturing computational environments

 2. Develop your project, installing packages into the virtual environment as needed

-3. Periodically recorded the packages installed in the environment, ideally to a file alongside the code
+3. Periodically record the packages installed in the environment, ideally to a file alongside the code

 In the next section we’ll get to grips with using pip and venv, and then move onto how to capture the ‘packages’ level of a computational environment using them.